datacommonsorg/data/scripts/biomedical/NIH_NLM/Medical_Subject_Headings/README.md

 ## About the Dataset

 “The Medical Subject Headings (MeSH) thesaurus is a controlled and hierarchically-organized vocabulary produced by the National Library of Medicine.
 It is used for indexing, cataloging, and searching of biomedical and health-related information”.
-Data Commons includes the Concept, Descriptor, Qualifier, Supplementary Record and Term elements of MeSH as described [here](https://www.nlm.nih.gov/mesh/xml_data_elements.html).
+Data Commons includes the Concept, Descriptor, Qualifier, Supplementary Concept Record, and Term elements of MeSH as described [here](https://www.nlm.nih.gov/mesh/xml_data_elements.html).
 More information about the dataset can be found on the official National Center for Biotechnology (NCBI) [website](https://www.ncbi.nlm.nih.gov/mesh/).
 Pubchem is one of the largest reservoirs of chemical compound information.
-It is mapped to many other medical ontologies, including
+It is mapped to many other medical ontologies, including MeSH.
-MeSH.
 More information about compound IDs and other properties can be found on their official [website](https://pubchemdocs.ncbi.nlm.nih.gov/compounds).

 ### Download Data

 All the terminology referenced in the MeSH data can be downloaded in various formats [here](https://www.nlm.nih.gov/databases/download/mesh.html).
 The current xml files version can also be downloaded by running [`download.sh`](download.sh).
-For the purpose of mapping all mesh terms with each other, two xml files are used, namely: `desc2022.xml` and `supp2022.xml`.
-The csv version of the file containing PubChem Compound ID and names can also be downloaded by running[`download.sh`](download.sh)
+To represent the entirity of the MeSH ontology in Biomedical Data Commons we download all for xml files from MeSH: `desc<year>.xml`, `pa<year>.xml`, `qual<year>.xml`, and `supp<year>.xml`.
+We also download from pubchem the mapping file between pubchem compound ids (CIDs) and corresponding MeSH Descriptor or Supplementary Concept Records MeSH unique ids (`CID-MeSH.csv`).
+All files required for this import can be downloaded by running[`download.sh`](download.sh)

 ### Overview

-This directory stores the scripts used to convert the xml obtained from the NCBI webpage into five different csv files, each describing the relation between supplementary records, concepts, terms, qualifiers and descriptors, and generating dcids for each.
+In this import we use the four MeSH xml files to define MeSH Concept, Descriptor, Qualifiers, Supplementary Concept Records, and Terms as individual nodes as well as maintaining mappings to each other.
+We also maintain links between these  data types to one other as indicated below.
+Furthermore,

+SCR point to descriptors via parent terms point to concepts via parent concepts point to qualifiers via hasMeSHQualifier concepts point to other concepts via preferredConcept descriptors point to descriptors via specializationOf descriptors point to qualifiers via hasMeSHQualifier concepts point to descriptors via parent
 The MeSH data stores the vocabulary thesaurus used for indexing articles for PubMed.
 In addition, the scripts are used to map ther PubChem compound IDs to the MeSH descriptor and supplementary record IDs, joining on MeSH supplementary record name/PubChem compoundID.

 - For mapping the MeSH descriptor ID with the MeSH supplementary record ID, the [supplementary file](https://nlmpubs.nlm.nih.gov/projects/mesh/MESH_FILES/xmlmesh/supp2022.xml) is used.